jura-php/jura-seed/README.md

 #Usage

 1. Clone this repository with `--recursive` option on git clone to get the submodule `system` wich is the core.
-Ex: `$ git clone --recursive git@bitbucket.org:joyinteractive/joy-lib-j.git nome-do-projeto`
+Ex: `$ git clone --recursive git@bitbucket.org:joyinteractive/joy-seed.git nome-do-projeto`
 2. Remove the .git from the cloned repository running a `rm -Rf .git` on the root of the project.
 Ex: `$ cd nome-do-projeto && rm -Rf .git`
+3. Init a new git repository by running `git init` and then bind to the remote.
+Ex: `$ git init && git remote add origin git@bitbucket.org:joyinteractive/nome-do-projeto.git`
-3. Install the node dependencies by running a `$ npm install`.
+4. Install the node dependencies by running a `$ npm install`.
 This dependencies are using by [Grunt](http://gruntjs.com)
-4. Change the name of the project on the `package.json` file.
+5. Change the name of the project on the `package.json` file.
-5. If you need to know what Grunt can do, run `$ grunt help`.
+6. If you need to know what Grunt can do, run `$ grunt help`.
-6. Its time to run `$ grunt doctor` to see if it is all right.
+7. Its time to run `$ grunt doctor` to see if it is all right.

 #Front-end